GRLCandidate/GDL-Miniproject/main.md

 ### MultiGRAFF

 This is a natural extension of the GRAFF model, which layers $N$ GRAFF operations, and interleaves them with simple perceptrons and nonlinearities. $\text{Enc}$ and $\text{Dec}$ are defined as above, except that the decoder is simply given by the softmax function.
 In addition we use simple perceptrons $\text{SLP}_ i$ for $1 \leq i \leq N$.
-Then this model is given by
+The model is given by

 $$\text{MGF}: \text{Dec} \circ \text{SLP}_ N \circ \text{GRAFF}_ N \circ \text{SLP}_ {N-1} \circ \text{GRAFF}_ {N-1} \circ \cdots \circ \text{SLP}_ 1 \circ \text{GRAFF}_ 1 \circ \text{Enc},  $$ {#eq:exp-multigraff}

 where, abusing notation, $\text{GRAFF}(\pmb{X})$ means setting $\pmb H (0) = \pmb X$, and applying @eq:exp-graff $T/\tau$ times, yielding $\pmb H (T)$ as the result (it is assumed that $\tau$ divides $T$).
 All the $\text{GRAFF}_ i$ operations use distinct parameters $\beta_ i$, $\pmb {\omega}_ i$, and $\pmb{W}_ i$, while $\tau$ and $T$ are shared hyperparameters.
 Optionally, the perceptron weights can be shared, in which case $\text{SLP}_ i = \text{SLP}_ j$ for all $i, j$.

-This extension of GRAFF fits well into the deep learning blueprint.
-Since both the $\text{GRAFF}$ operation and the $\text{SLP}$ are permutation equivariant, the MultiGRAFF also has this property.
+This extension of GRAFF fits well into the deep learning blueprint: Since both the $\text{GRAFF}$ operation and the $\text{SLP}$ are permutation equivariant, the MultiGRAFF also has this property.

 The following hyperparameters achieved best average performance on the validation sets: learning rate 0.01 and $d_{hidden}=8$ for all datasets; $T=2$ for $k \in \left\{ 1,2,5,6 \right\}$; $T=3$ elsewhere; $\tau = 1$ for $k \in \left\{3,6\right\}$, $\tau=0.5$ elsewhere; $\texttt{num\_layers} = 4$ for $k \in \left\{3,5\right\}$; the equivariant transformation was shared for $k \in \left\{ 4,6\right\}$, and not shared elsewhere.